ISSUIUC/ISS-PCB/HOW-TO.md

 ### **Trace Impedance Matching**

+Correct trace impedances are crucial for differential pairs such as USB Lines (D+, D-) for signal integrity, noise rejection, and data reliability.

 We sometimes encounter differential pairs that need to have a set trace impedance.
 Usually when we are routing D+/D- lines from USB to the MCU.

 In order to correctly route differential pairs for a USB click Route -> Route Differential Pair -> then click the D+/D- line.